-This is a Smith and Wesson version of the AR-15.
+This is a Smith and Wesson, M&P 15 Sport II version of the AR-15.
+Like many contemporary AR variants, it no longer mounts the earlier “carrying handle,” replacing it with a Picatinny rail for optical sights.
 It outwardly resembles military M-4 variants, but is capable only of semiautomatic fire, thus it is not an assault rifle.
 Externally, fully automatic AR-15 platform rifles are generally distinguishable from semiautomatic civilian versions only by their left side mounted selector switches.
-Semiautomatic rifles have two positions: safe and fire, while true military rifles have three: safe, semiautomatic and fully automatic or burst.
+Semiautomatic rifles have two positions: safe and fire, while true military rifles have three: safe, semiautomatic and fully automatic or burst, which fires two-three rounds with a single trigger pull.
 AR-15 rifles require modern manufacturing materials, tools and methods.
 They are light, ergonomically exceptional, reliable if properly cleaned and maintained and highly accurate.
-They are also relatively costly.
+Their popularity has, in recent years, reduced prices, and basic rifles can be found in the $500 dollar range.
 The design makes considerable use of plastics, aircraft-grade aluminum and high quality steel.

 Most semiautomatic AR-15 variants have the same flash suppressor (on the end of the barrel), bayonet mounting lug (under the barrel and front sight above), and collapsible stock as their fully automatic counterparts.
 This is so because they are generally made on the same machinery as their genuinely military cousins.
 These devices have no sinister design or purpose.

-While the collapsible stock does slightly shorten–a bit over 3”–the overall length of the weapon, its primary purpose is to allow adjustment of length of pull to adapt to a wide range of shooters, an important consideration in a general issue weapon.
-Also, soldiers wearing heavy body armor need shorter stocks as well, however do not wear such armor all the time.
+While the collapsible stock does slightly shorten–a bit over 3”–the overall length of the weapon, its primary purpose is to allow adjustment of “length of pull” to adapt to a wide range of shooter body size, an important consideration in a general issue weapon.
+Soldiers wearing heavy body armor need shorter stocks as well, however do not wear such armor all the time.
 In other words, soldiers wearing body armor and shorter people with shorter arms need a shorter stock than taller people.
 Rather than stock rifles with many different length stocks, a collapsible stock solves that problem cheaply and effectively.

 A bayonet lug is merely a metal projection to which the standard military bayonet attaches.
 Such lugs–and bayonets–have never been a factor in crime.

-A flash suppressor merely serves to redirect and lessen the muzzle flash of the rifle–it is not a suppressor–helping to keep from revealing the position of a soldier.
-Rifles are used in only a tiny fraction of crimes, and as with bayonet lugs, flash suppressors simply do not figure in crimes; they provide no advantage to criminals.
+A flash suppressor merely serves to redirect and lessen the muzzle flash of the rifle–it is not a suppressor–helping to conceal the position of a soldier.
+Rifles are used in only a tiny fraction of crimes, AR-15s in a tiny fraction of that tiny fraction, and as with bayonet lugs, flash suppressors simply do not figure in crimes; they provide no advantage to criminals.

-The three primary features anti-liberty activists often demonize have no role in crime, and do not in any way make any AR-15 variant more dangerous or deadly than any rifle chambered in 5.56mm/.223 Remington.
+The three primary features anti-liberty activists often demonize have no role in crime, and do not in any way make any AR-15 variant more dangerous than any rifle chambered in 5.56mm/.223 Remington.

 Fun Fact: Since the Vietnam era, the 30 round magazine has been the standard magazine for the AR-15 family, including civilian and military versions.
 Magazines do not determine semi or full auto ability.
-They will fit any rifle designed to accept them, even bolt-action rifles or pump action shotguns.
+They will fit any long gun designed to accept them, even bolt-action rifles or pump action shotguns.

 This is an AK-47, a true assault rifle; it is capable of fully automatic fire.
 Semiautomatic only versions are available to the general public.
-Much less expensive and less accurate than the AR-15 family, these rifles are very reliable and can be made in third world workshops with cheap materials.
+Much less expensive and less accurate than the AR-15 family, these rifles, owing mostly to loose tolerances, are very reliable and can be made in third world workshops with cheap materials.
 The receivers are generally stamped and folded metal.
-Though a few variants of the AK have been made with machined receivers, they are uncommon.
+Though a few variants of the AK have been made with machined receivers, they are uncommon—and expensive.

 Fully automatic firearms have been strictly regulated since 1934.
 In 1986, gun control proponents actually snuck a provision through Congress, banning civilian ownership of newly manufactured fully automatic weapons in an amendment attached to the Firearm Owner’s Protection Act, by a very questionable voice vote at the last possible second.
 Because the rest of the bill did so much to advance the Second Amendment cause, its proponents let it pass, possibly hoping to repeal that provision in the future.
-That future has yet to arrive.
+That future has yet to arrive; liberty lost is almost impossible to regain.
 Citizens can still own a machine gun manufactured prior to 1986 by submitting to a rigorous, expensive and lengthy federal process, but the law has so increased the rarity, hence the cost, of such weapons, it is all but impossible for most Americans to find and own them.